We love volunteer corner workers!

 You’ve never worked at a race before?
 Don’t worry, we will train you in advance.
 Corner working is a great way to get close to the action without driving.

 We have station placements along the course that are several feet above pavement level for safety, with flat surfaces covered with large carpet squares designed to accommodate folding chairs.
 All workers are welcome to bring a folding chair and can remain seated for their entire shift, except when resetting the occasional cone or haybale moved by a driver.
 A few positions are within easy walking distance of a porta-potty, but most just have bushes nearby.
 Toilet paper and hand sanitizer are provided at all worker stations.
-Complimentary refreshments are also furnished, including bottled water, orange juice, cookies, apples, donuts, chips, mixed nuts, chocolates, and granola bars.
+Complimentary refreshments are also furnished, including bottled water, orange juice, cookies, apples, donuts, chips, mixed nuts, chocolates, granola bars, and even Pop Tarts!
 We take very good care of our corner workers!

-Those who agree to volunteer for the whole day (two 3.5-hour shifts with a nice long break at lunch) will receive free refreshments at their posts, free lunch, and free broasted chicken dinner at the awards banquet.
+Those who agree to volunteer for the whole day (two 3.5-hour stints with a nice long break at lunch) will receive free refreshments at their posts, free lunch, and free dinner at the awards banquet.

 Volunteers will be contacted in advance for all training and preparation.